macksv/django/README.md

 # django
-This is a demo of a fully functioning simple website using Python Django.
+This is a demo of a simple ToDoList app using Python Django.